 This document is intended for system administrators and storage administrators who are responsible for installing software.
-Readers should have knowledge of RAID, SCSI, and Fibre Channel technology, and should also have working knowledge of the applicable operating systems that are used with the management software.
+Readers should have knowledge of redundant array of independent disks (RAID), small computer system interface (SCSI), and Fibre Channel technology, They should also have working knowledge of the applicable operating systems that are used with the management software.